-Promise to Occupy
+Submit a Promise to Occupy

 Compare Closing Costs

-See this VA Loan Fees page to learn more about allowable closing costs.
-Your lender will provide you with an initial Good Faith Estimate GFE) or CFPB Loan Estimate, which itemizes the projected costs of your VA loan.
+See this VA Home Loan Fees page to learn more about allowable closing costs.
+Your lender will provide you with an initial Good Faith Estimate (GFE) or CFPB Loan Estimate, which itemizes the projected costs of your VA loan.

 Compare Interest Rates

-You can get an idea of the applicable interest rates by asking various VA lenders for the going rates for your target loan amount.
-The more specific you can be with your loan type and terms, the more accurate information the lender can provide, which means you’ll be better able to draw comparisons between lenders.
+You can get an idea of the applicable interest rates by having various VA lenders provide the going rates for your target loan amount.
+The more specific you can be with your loan type and terms, the more accurate the information the lender can provide, which means you’ll be better able to draw comparisons between lenders.
 Try to specify the same loan amount and term for each inquiry.

-Establish a Relationship With a Loan Officer
+Establish a Relationship with a Loan Officer

 It’s important to work with someone you believe will work for you, on your behalf and with your best interests in mind.
 One way to locate a suitable loan officer is to request references from family and friends.
 Learn about your loan officer’s loan origination record of accomplishment, including the loan officer’s number of years of loan experience and relevant VA loan processing.
 Choose someone who is knowledgeable about the VA loan process.

-Step 4VA Loan Pre-Qualification
+Step 4:Get a VA Loan Pre-Qualification